sohel123-123/demo1/README.md

 # demo1
-this is the demo class for git &amp; github
+this is the demo for git &amp; github class.